tfrengler/CFSelenium/README.md

 **USAGE:**

 I was encouraged to share this framework here on GitHub by my colleagues.
 As it stands the framework is provided "as is" and will not be extended according to feedback.
 It's public mostly for educational/curiosty reasons, so that anyone else who might want to see how Coldfusion and Selenium working together could be achieved and realized as a fully fledged framework.
-It's built completely towards my company's way - and mine, as the chief architect - of working and it was never meant to be easy for others to implement and use.
-Although easy of use was the original intention when I put it on GitHub, as time went on, it became clear that it was practically impossible to keep developing it for our use while not locking it down or restricting it for the public.
+It's built completely around my way of working and it was never intended to be easy for others to utilize as a general purpose test tool.

 **REQUIREMENTS/COMPATIBILITY:**